kajalModhvadiya16/Bubble-game/README.md

 Game description :

--Click on the bubble displaying the current hit number shown at the top of the screen.
+•	Click on the bubble displaying the current hit number shown at the top of the screen.
--When you click the correct bubble, your score increases by 10 points.
+•	When you click the correct bubble, your score increases by 10 points.
 As your score increases, the hit number and all bubble numbers will change, creating a new challenge.
--You have a limited amount of time to play.
+•	You have a limited amount of time to play.
 The game continues until the timer reaches zero.
--Once the timer runs out, the game will end, and "Game Over" will be displayed.
+•	Once the timer runs out, the game will end, and "Game Over" will be displayed.